VisoMasterFusion/VisoMaster-Fusion/README.md

 By using this software, users acknowledge that they have read, understood, and agreed to abide by the above guidelines and disclaimers.
 We strongly encourage users to approach this technology with caution, integrity, and respect for the well-being and rights of others.

 Remember, technology should be used to empower and inspire, not to harm or deceive.
 Let's strive for ethical and responsible use of deep fake technology for the betterment of society.

-Here is also an attribution to the original work for CanonSwap - https://github.com/Pixel-Talk/CanonSwap And here is a clear statement that the usage of the CanonSwap is subject to the restrictions outlined in Section III in the full copy of the LICENSE-CanonSwap.txt license file in this repo.